openeuropa/oe_newsroom/README.usage.md

 The private key is a server settings, which needs to be configured via `.env` file (and settings.php).
-In your demo `.env` file create a new variable called `NEWSROOM_API_PRIVATE_KEY=` and place the key after it.
+In your demo `.env` file create a new variable called `NEWSROOM_API_PRIVATE_KEY=` in your local `.env` file create the same and place the key after it.
 In your demo runner file add `$settings['newsroom_api_private_key'] = getenv('NEWSROOM_API_PRIVATE_KEY');`
 into the settings file, i.e. with `additional_settings` option.
 Create a devops ticket for acceptance and production.
 Do not commit into git the private key!